Countplot

 import seaborn as sns import matplotlib.pyplot as plt fruits = ['apple', 'banana', 'orange', 'apple', 'apple', 'apple', 'orange', 'banana', 'banana', 'banana', 'banana', 'banana', 'banana', 'banana'] sns.countplot(x=fruits) plt.show()

-As you can see, the function simply counts the occurrences of each unique element in the list and creates a column with the respective height for each of them.
+The function counts each unique element in the list and creates a column with the corresponding height.

 Passing a 2D Object